arangodb/docs/arangograph/organizations.md

 ---
 layout: default
-description: How to manage organizations
+description: >-
-title: Organizations in the ArangoGraph Insights Platform
+   How to manage organizations and what type of packages ArangoGraph offers
 ---
-# Organizations
+# Organizations in ArangoGraph

 At the highest level of the ArangoGraph deployment hierarchy are organizations.
 Organizations are a container for projects.